 Air pollution causes almost 4 million deaths annually.
 This burden is larger than the one of the deadliest infectious disease.
 Swiss TPH belongs to the leading research institutions in the field of air pollution and health.
 Experts monitor air quality and employ spatial and temporal modelling methods to estimate exposure to pollutants and its impact on public health.
 Their broad range of activities contributes to 1) establishing the evidence of adverse effects of pollution through innovative research, 2) assess the related public health risks and impact and 3) communicate and discuss the findings with policy makers and public agencies to foster policies in favour of public health and well-being.

-Teaching and training in air pollution exposure, epidemiology, risk assessment and policy making at University Basel, the Swiss School of Public Health, Geneva University, ETH, and a range of international institutions is part of the Swiss TPH contribution to capacity building.
+Teaching and training in air pollution exposure, epidemiology, risk assessment and policy making at the University of Basel, the Swiss School of Public Health, the University of Geneva, the ETH Zurich, and a range of international institutions are part of Swiss TPH's capacity building contribution.

 Temitope Adebayo, SSPH+ Science Flashtalk, March 2020

 Prof. Nino Künzli, Swiss TPH on behalf of the 1st International Day of Clean Air for blue skies, 7 September 2020

 Prof. Nino Künzli, Swiss TPH, at the 29th SSPH+ Lugano Summer School, 24-29 August 2020

 Prof. Nicole Probst-Hensch, Head of Epidemiology and Public Health Department at Swiss TPH